Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: A Ride with Momentum Decay

 In order to obtain a more refined understanding of the above observation, we would like to inspect in detail the angular and norm-based measures of the trajectory.
-Let's start by taking a look at how aligned are the net or the aggregate updates\footnote{We qualify this by `net' or `aggregate' as we are working on somewhat coarser granularity (i.e., $1$ epoch) than actual updates or steps.
+We will largely\footnote{In the Appendix~\ref{app:direc-effects}, we also present a wider set of results, namely, the directional effects of hyper-parameters such as learning rate and batch size, recent regularizers like Sharpness-Aware Minimization~\citep{foret2021sharpnessaware} (SAM), as well as more datasets and architectures such as Vision Tranformers on ImageNet and VGG16 on CIFAR10, and for different amounts of label noise in the dataset.} focus on momentum and weight decay, given the especially intriguing directional nature of the trajectories caused by them.
+Now, let us start by taking a look at how aligned are the net or the aggregate updates\footnote{We qualify this by `net' or `aggregate' as we are working on somewhat coarser granularity (i.e., $1$ epoch) than every update or step.
 But our current granularity is still rich enough to allow for the presented trends to persist even if go $2\times$ to $5\times$ more coarser.} in the presence of these hyperparameters and otherwise.